Subchapter E. PENNSYLVANIA LAWYERS FUND FOR

 The provisions of this Rule 513 amended June 29, 2007, effective September 4, 2007, 37 Pa.B.
 3218.
 Immediately preceding text appear at serial page (310475).

 Rule 514.
-Reimbursable losses.
+Reimbursable Losses.

-(a) General rule.
+(a) General Rule.
 For the purposes of this subchapter reimbursable losses consist of those losses of money, property or other things of value which meet all of the following requirements:

-(1) The loss was caused by the Dishonest Conduct of a Covered Attorney when acting:
+(i) was caused by the Dishonest Conduct of a Covered Attorney when acting:

-(i) as an attorney-at-law;
+(A) as an attorney-at-law;

-(ii) in a fiduciary capacity customary to the practice of law, such as administrator, executor, trustee of an express trust, guardian or conservator; or
+(B) in a fiduciary capacity customary to the practice of law, such as administrator, executor, trustee of an express trust, guardian or conservator; or

 (2) The loss was that of money, property or other things of value which came into the hands of the Covered Attorney by reason of having acted in the capacity described in paragraph (1) of this subdivision.
 Consequential or incidental damages, such as lost interest, or attorney fees or other costs incurred in seeking recovery of a loss, may not be considered in determining the Reimbursable Loss.